inoas/gleam-elixir-phoenix-liveview-counter/docs/slides/slides.md

 ---
 theme: unicorn
 ---
-# Gleam on Beam

-## Elixir's safe escape hatch
+# Gleam on Beam: Elixir's safe escape hatch

 Briefly about me:

 - Full Stack Dev.
-- Long time background is PHP.
+- Long time background is PHP <mdi-emoticon-neutral /> & CakePHP <mdi-emoticon />.
+- Contributor to Gleam's stdlib: <https://github.com/gleam-lang/stdlib/> <mdi-emoticon-excited />.
-- When moving from PHP, I have tried a bunch of technologies, which included creating mobile apps for iOS and Android.
+- When moving from PHP, I have tried a bunch of technologies, which included picking Phoenix and Flutter for creating mobile apps for iOS/Android.

 ---